 Waddle Ranch Preserve

 The purchase of Waddle Ranch Preserve is one of the Land Trust’s greatest victories.
 Public access and enjoyment of this historic property and premiere wildlife sanctuary can now be enjoyed forever.

 Trails are open from sunrise to sunset to walkers, hikers, runners and bicyclists.
 Dogs must be on a leash so as not to disturb wildlife.
 Please pick up after your pet and pack out waste.
 No motorized vehicles, fishing, hunting, discharging of firearms, smoking, camp stoves and fires of any kind.

 A few signs identify trees at the picnic area.
 Hikers may enjoy the Mt.
 Lola Trail, which is about one mile east of the picnic area.
 Please pack in and pack out, no open flames, including camp stoves.

 Directions: From Truckee Drive north on hwy 89, 17 miles to Jackson Meadows Road and turn left.
 Take the first left onto Independence Lake Road, which is dirt.
 Cross the Little Truckee River.
 Turn right on Henness Pass Road.
 It is not signed, but is the first right.
 Proceed through the residential area, and down the hill into Perazzo Meadows.
 The parking area is on the right just past the meadows.

 Click here to plan your visit to this amazing property.
 The property is open year-round for walk in day use.
-Motorboats, kayaks and float tubes are no longer available for use at the Independence Lake Preserve in 2013.
-They will be available again beginning Memorial Day weekend in 2014, weather permitting.
+Free use of motorboats, kayaks and float tubes will be available beginning Memorial Day weekend in 2014, weather permitting.